IdanAchituve/NN-basic-stuff/README.md

-Some basic Neural Network stuff done with numpy
+Some basic Neural Network stuff done with numpy and pytorch